flowxo/flowxo-sdk/README.md

 These occur when you can't access a service or you get a response back in a format that you don't recognise.
 They're usually recoverable, and so the platform will retry the request later.

+This is the default error type.
+If you return a standard error object (not from sdk.Error), it will be treated as a `RetryableServiceError`.

 When you encounter a retryable error, create an instance of the `RetryableServiceError` object and return it as the error argument in your callback.

 The `RetryableServiceError` expects an object containing any debug information you think is relevant.
 It might include: